The Focal Quantal Response Equilibrium: Introduction

 The remainder of the paper is organized as follows.
 After discussing related literature in \autoref{literature}, we formally define QRE in \autoref{section:QRE}.
 In \autoref{section:FQRE}, we introduce the Focal QRE and show equilibrium existence.
-In \autoref{hetero}, we briefly discuss the testable implications of the QRE and Focal QRE, and show how the Focal QRE accounts for heterogeneity of bounded rationality of players across different games.
+In \autoref{hetero}, we show how the Focal QRE accounts for the heterogeneity of bounded rationality of players across different games.
 Finally, in \autoref{sec:regret}, we specialize the model and consider focal sets motivated by regret aversion.
 We conclude the paper by discussing different directions for endogenizing focal sets.